 Al Morales lives in Chicago with his partner, Reed Benedict.
 They met in 2009, and neither could have anticipated that one of Benedict’s kidneys would give Morales a chance to survive end-stage kidney disease (ESKD).
-Diagnosed in 2017, Morales would become the second person in the United States to receive a life-saving kidney donation from someone living with HIV.
+Diagnosed in 2017, Morales would become the third person in the United States to receive a life-saving kidney donation from someone living with HIV.

 Life-saving organ transplants have become a standard of care, and people living with HIV (PLWH) are finally joining the party, at least in some cities.